You can use a torch.

 Once the fire gets going, add 2-3 pieces of wood so that the flame reaches the center and front of the dome of your oven, without lapping too far out of the pizza oven opening.
 Use seasoned wood that is roughly 3’-4’ in diameter, and roughly 18’ long.
 Your firewood should not smolder or smoke before catching fire, and should burn easily and quickly.
 Once the fire is well established, continue adding more wood, and wait for about 20 minutes.

-The photos show the top of the dome starting to turn clear, then the sides, and finally a completely clear dome, ready for cooking.
+The photos show the top of the dome starting to turn clear, then the sides, and finally a completely clear dome, ready for wood fired cooking.

 Once the whitening has started, begin building the fire toward the walls of the oven by adding pieces of wood on either side of the fire, and in the back.
 This wider fire will help drive the necessary heat across the entire cooking floor, and evenly spread heat across the cooking dome.
 Within a few minutes, you will see the whitening spreading across the dome to the sides.

-Watch the Top Down Fire Video to see a really easy to fire your pizza oven.
+Watch the Top Down Fire Video to see an easy demonstration on firing your pizza oven.